autoplot/documentation/javadoc/org/das2/graph/Psym.md

-# org.das2.graph.PsymType-safe enumeration class for the psym property of
+# org.das2.graph.Psym

- a <code>DasSymbolPlot</code>, with values for none, dots, circles, etc.
+Type-safe enumeration class for the psym property of a <code>DasSymbolPlot</code>, with values for none, dots, circles, etc.

 ***
 <a name="NONE"></a>
 # NONE